Jaseci-Labs/jaseci/docs/src/support/guide/jac_language_guide/nodes.md

 * Nodes can execute a set of actions upon entry and exit.

 ## Defining Node Attributes
 Attributes are variables within the node.
+The `has` keyword is used to declare an attribute within a node.
+Nodes also have abilities .
+These abilities can be either be written or be leaveraged from Jaseci_Kit .
+The `can` keyword is used to declare an ability.

 ```jac
 node [name of node]{